Want your union to get off to a positive start? Check out these great eco friendly wedding ideas!

 * a donation towards the couple’s (hopefully eco-chic) honeymoon

 Of course, these gift ideas are also perfect for anyone in the wedding party, if you’re the bride!

 But don’t forget there’s another great option: you can now easily rent wedding dresses.
 And that’s a great plan, since you will never wear that dress again.
 Do you really want an expensive dress just wasting space in your closet for the rest of your life?
 For a list of the best places to rent wedding dresses, just click here.

 As with clothing labels, jewellery brands are beginning to offer some super chic designs to add to the eco friendly wedding ideas at your event.
-It’s pretty hard to know whether diamonds are truly ethically sourced (the Kimberley Process is rubbish, really), so either buy used or lab-grown if you really want a diamond.
+It’s pretty hard to know whether diamond rings are truly ethically sourced (the Kimberley Process is rubbish, really), so either buy vintage or lab-grown if you really want a sustainable diamond and ethical gold.

-For a gorgeous list of ethical engagement and wedding ring companies, check out this link.
+For a gorgeous list of ethical engagement and wedding diamond ring companies, check out this link.